san-bed/the-legend-of-zoe/README.md

 * `o`: Open treasure chest
 * `c`: Break wall
 * `x`: Attack monster
 * `q`: Exit the game

-## What I Learned
-* How to develop and display a command-line user interface.
-* How to code a path-finding algorithm for enemy movement.
-* Intermediate programming concepts: OOP, algorithms, class hierarchy, software development.

 ## Support

 If you run through any trouble with the installation, please contact me at [sandrine.bedard@icloud.com](mailto:sandrine.bedard@icloud.com]).

 ## Acknowledgment
-This project was completed with wonderful teammate Justin Michaud.
+As stated above, this project was completed with wonderful teammate and friend, Justin Michaud.